 Thoughts of an aspiring astronaut

-Abby is committed to inspiring other young people.
-Since the tender age of five, Abby has been dreaming of space and flying.
-A hands-on experience in the fifth grade cemented her commitment to her dream: Abby was chosen to participate in the GEMS program (Girls in Engineering, Mathematics and Science) at her school.
+Abby is committed to inspiring her generation, The Mars Generation, to dream big, act big and inspire others.
+Since the age of five, Abby has been dreaming of space and flying.
+A hands-on experience in the fifth grade cemented her commitment to her dream: Abby was chosen to participate in the Minneapolis Public School GEMS program (Girls in Engineering, Mathematics and Science) at her school.
 Four years later, she had built robots, conducted science experiments and participated in NASA’s weather balloon program through the University of Minnesota.

-Abby’s goal with her blog at AstronautAbby.com, Twitter account, Facebook Page and Google+ Page is to share her experience of reaching for this amazing dream and to inspire other young people to set their own goals and reach for the stars.
+Abby’s goal with her blog at AstronautAbby.com, Twitter account, Facebook Page, Instagram account and Google+ Page is to share her experience of reaching for this amazing dream and to inspire other teens and young adults to set their own goals and reach for the stars.
 Abby hopes to encourage adults to continue to invest in STEM education and to re-commit to the research of NASA and space exploration.
-She takes the responsibility of being the future generation of our space program seriously and wants to empower her generation to keep the torch burning.
+She takes the responsibility of being the Ambassador of The Mars Generation and continues to empower her generation to keep the torch burning.

-Currently in her senior year in high school, Abby is taking all of her courses at the University of Minnesota as part of an exclusive post-secondary education program through Minneapolis Public Schools.
+Having just graduated high school, Abby took all of her courses her senior year at the University of Minnesota as part of an exclusive post-secondary education program through Minneapolis Public Schools.
 Abby continues to conduct her STEM and Space outreach program as well as volunteer to help run kids science programs within her community.
 She has been a Model UN member and part of the Youth in Government Program through her four years of high school.
 She has also participated in the statewide steering committee for these programs.
-Abby serves as a captain of her high school gymnastics team, a varsity member of her high school dive team and a varsity member of her high school track and field team with pole vaulting as her main event.
+Abby served as a captain of her high school gymnastics team, a varsity member of her high school dive team and a varsity member of her high school track and field team with pole vaulting as her main event.
 It’s obvious that keeping Abby on the ground is a challenge, as she loves to be flying through the air!

-Abby is working toward a goal of attending the either the Air Force Academy or one of several prestigious universities after high school graduation.
-She wants to study microbiology and/or physics with a goal of attaining a doctorate and becoming a scientist.
+Abby will be attending Wellesley College in the fall, where former NASA astronaut Pamela Melroy also attended.
+She plans to study microbiology and/or physics with a goal of attaining a doctorate and becoming a scientist.
 The one piece of advice Abby always refers back to in her following her own dreams and also encouraging others was given to her by her mentor, Astronaut Luca Parmitano: “Follow your heart in your studies and do what you love.
 NASA is looking for people who are passionate about what they do.”
-This counsel has helped Abby to set goals and navigate a path to space that not only prepares her for being an astronaut, but also keeps her excited about the process.
+This counsel has helped Abby to set goals and navigate a path to space that not only prepares her for applying to become a NASA astronaut, but also keeps her excited about the process.
 She continues to correspond with Astronaut Luca Parmitano.
 He has graciously offered to be Abby’s mentor as she works for a goal that may seem impossible to some.
 He stated in an interview Abby conducted several years ago “Someday I will be training you to be an astronaut.”
 It’s a dream that Abby hopes to see become reality.

 Sign Up for Astronaut Abby Email Updates